dfornis/dfornis.github.io/_projects/datacenter-tracker.md

 ## Capacity interpretation and derived load estimates

 Capacity figures reported for data center projects are heterogeneous.
 A reported MW value may refer to name-plate grid capacity, IT load, an incremental expansion, full campus build-out potential or backup generation capacity.
-These concepts are not equivalent and have different implications for electricity-system analysis.
+These concepts are not equivalent, requiring a layer of assumptions and interpretation to applied for  comparibility.

 The tracker therefore separates the reported capacity value from its interpreted `capacity_basis`.
 The reported value is stored as `reported_capacity_mw` in the capacity data.
 The harmonized estimates shown in the table are taken from the processed capacity dataset: